Ira-Project/lastword/YC Application/Main App.md

 12. How far along are you? - TODO

 	We have built out a basic MVP and begun user testing.
-We have so far tested it with __ of our students.
+We have so far tested it with five of our students.
 While using the product, the students had to exercise metacognition and it revealed quite clearly gaps in their understanding.
-We have also interviewed __ teachers and have got a buy in from __ of them to use it in their classrooms next year.
+We have also interviewed five teachers and have got a buy in from three of them to use it in their classrooms next year.

 13. How long have each of you been working on this?
 How much of that has been full-time?
 Please explain.